blackmagic-debug/black-magic-org/hacking/target-clock-generation.md

 Having completed the measurement protocol a total of 6 times, the workbook will compute the period (in seconds) of the clock frequencies measured, offset those against the baseline divider measurement (`target_clk_divider` = 0), and perform a linear regression on the results to generate a division factor.
-It will also calculate an offset factor, in cell B12 of the Data sheet, which serves to determine how much the division factor must be offset to make the calcuations all work.
+It will also calculate an offset factor, in cell B12 of the shee "Data", which serves to determine how much the division factor must be offset to make the calcuations all work.

 The firmware runs the linear equation `divider = (clk_divider + div_factor) * offset` and its rearrangement for `clk_divider` to map between target_clk_divider and frequency values as accurately as it reasonably can.
 `divider` in these equations is the value the CPU clock frequency is divider by to map back to a clock frequency.

-It is important that the CPU frequency value in cell A9 of the Data sheet is accurate and is expressed in Hz.
+It is important that the CPU frequency value in cell A9 of the sheed "Data" is accurate and is expressed in Hz.

-The final division factor is provided as an output in cell B9 of the Data sheet.
+The final division factor is provided as an output in cell B9 of the sheet "Data".

 ## Writing the calibration for the platform